 If you want to send a Bitcoin using a hardware wallet, this is how it goes.
-A hardware wallet is an extremely simple device and it could only sign transactions.
-Thus, you need a computer or a mobile phone to perform transactions.
+A hardware wallet is a simple device that can only sign transactions.
+Thus, it would be best if you had a computer or a mobile phone to perform transactions.
 And with that, you need to install a program that will serve as a “bridge” between your hardware wallet and computer.

 Once a hardware wallet received a transaction from the bridge program, it signs it on the hardware wallet and sends back the information to the bridge program.
 And that’s it, you are now sending BTC.
 The only thing that gets transferred between your hardware wallet and bridge program is the unsigned and signed transaction.

-The company behind Ledger has a great reputation and they have been around for years now.
-It’s a trustworthy company and they have gained its reputation through its high-quality and safe hardware wallets.
+The company behind Ledger has an excellent reputation and has been around for years.
+It’s a trustworthy company, and they have gained its reputation through its high-quality and safe hardware wallets.

-The only downside about Trezor wallets is that it always deletes the whole wallet every time you upgrade the wallet’s firmware.
-This is pretty annoying and most beginners would freak out but as long as you have the backup phrase ready and available, you can easily restore the wallet.
+The only downside about Trezor wallets is that it permanently deletes the whole wallet every time you upgrade its firmware.
+This is pretty annoying, and most beginners would freak out, but as long as you have the backup phrase ready and available, you can quickly restore the wallet.

-Trezor Model T is kind of a more advanced hardware wallet.
-It has a large touch screen and this is more advantageous, especially during setup or when you restore your wallet.
+Trezor Model T is a more advanced hardware wallet.
+It has a large touch screen, which is more advantageous, especially during setup or when you restore your wallet.
 Trezor Model T costs around $170 without VAT.